Baggay History, Family Crest & Coats of Arms

 Early History of the Baggay family

-Another 227 words (16 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Baggay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Baggay research.
+Another 114 words (8 lines of text) covering the years 1560, 1625, 1800, 1600 and 1860 are included under the topic Early Baggay History in all our PDF Extended History products and printed products wherever possible.

 Baggay Spelling Variations